fabriceyhc/ppl_gnn_stocks/README.md

 # Pretrained Weights

-The pretrained weights were too large to store in this repository, but they can be accessed [here](https://drive.google.com/file/d/1HpAsHH4oGdLrWeOby17pjVv3uIMe1TGh/view) or [here](https://drive.google.com/file/d/1fyNCZ62pEItTQYEBzLwsZ9ehX_-Ai3qT/view).
+The pretrained weights were too large to store in this repository, but they can be accessed [here](https://drive.google.com/file/d/1fyNCZ62pEItTQYEBzLwsZ9ehX_-Ai3qT/view).

 Extract the file into the `data` directory: